fastread/src/README.md

 Jun 29, 2017. **v1.2.0** Estimate the number of **Relevant** studies in the pool.
 Enabling **Estimation** will slow down the training, but provide the following benefits:
  - number of **Relevant** studies will be estimated, thus helps to decide when to stop;
- - probability scores will be more accurate;
+ - probability scores will be more accurate.
- - probability scores can then be used to decide whether to choose **Reuse** or **Certain** when Re-Using FASTREAD.

 Aug 01, 2017. **v1.3.0** Core algorithm updated to utilize both Weighting and aggressive undersampling.

+Nov 15, 2017. **v1.4.0** Allow user to change their decision on previous labels.
+Machine suggestions used to efficiently handle human errors or concept drift.